The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-- When I make this recipe I like to make a double batch and freeze the rest.
+- When I make this recipe, I like to make a double batch and freeze the rest.
 I divide the pizza sauce among small freezer-safe containers.
-This way I just pull what I need from the freezer when I need it.
+This way, I pull what I need from the freezer when I need it.

 - This sauce will keep for up to 6 months in the freezer.
 Just defrost it in the refrigerator overnight and give it a good stir before using.

 - This sauce will keep for up to 1 week in the refrigerator when kept in an airtight container.
-Just give it a quick stir before using!
+Just give it a quick stir before using it!

 - If you love garlic, then add an extra clove to the recipe below!

 - This pizza sauce is also great for my Pizza Rolls recipe!